 Local Connection - The connection an applicant has to a specific area.

-Local elected members - each local authority is governed by a group of elected members also known as councillors.
+Local elected Councillors- each local authority is governed by a group of elected councillors also known as members.

 LSVT landlord - Large Scale Voluntary Transfer, where a local authority has sold its housing stock to a Registered Provider